ZacharyL2/mini-react/README.md

 # Introduce

-I used the [tic-tac-toe tutorial example](https://reactjs.org/tutorial/tutorial.html#what-are-we-building) provided by React’s official website and can see that it works perfectly.
-In addition, it currently supports function components and class components, which may meet 80% of your needs!
+I used the [Tic-Tac-Toe](https://react.dev/learn/tutorial-tic-tac-toe) tutorial example provided on the React website, and it works well.

-This is what I created after reading a lot of [React](https://github.com/facebook/react)'s source code, it's basically the same as React in overall logic and function naming, if you're interested in React's internals, it's for you!
+Additionally, it supports both functional and class components.
+Its overall logic and function naming are largely consistent with React's fundamentals.
+If you are interested in the inner workings of React, then this tutorial is suitable for you!

 # License